General ESB Questions

 WSO2 ESB ships with an embedded H2 database.
 However any database management system can be plugged into the ESB via JDBC.
 The relevant database configurations are available in repository/conf/registry.xml and repository/cong/user-mgt.xml files.
 WSO2 ESB has been tested with MySQL, Oracle, MSSQL and PostgreSQL databases.
-For information, refer to Setting up Databases .
+For information, refer to Setting up the Physical Database.

 How can I change the memory allocation for the WSO2 ESB?

 The memory allocation setting are in the wso2server.sh.
-The user can change the memory allocation settings by changing the following configuration.
+You can change the memory allocation settings by changing the following configuration.

 -Xms256m -Xmx512m -XX:MaxPermSize=128m